lesereli000/Pokemon-TCG-Evolution/README.md

         - When an opponents Pokémon is knocked out, player picks up a prize card into their hand

         - If all 6 prize cards are won by a player, they win the game
+            - Test 5 prize cards do not give player a win
+            - Test 6 prize cards do give player a win

     - In-Play Pokémon: